How to create a high converting lead magnet

 • mini-guides

-• tutorials
+• tutorials and masterclasses

 Your lead magnet will offer a tangible win in a format that matches the information and your ideal client's preferred way to absorb information.